58 Grote Street

-Today Her Maj hosts a variety of theatrical and musical performances that entertain thousands of people every year.
+Her Maj, as she is affectionately known to the locals, has typically hosted a wide variety of theatrical and musical performances that entertain thousands of people every year.

-For musicals and humorous stage shows, stand-up comedy, dramas and thrillers, orchestral performances, operas and more, Her Majesty's is a popular venue.
+For musicals and humorous stage shows, stand-up comedy, dramas and thrillers, orchestral performances, operas and more, Her Majesty's is a standout venue.

-Over the years, some of the world's greatest theatrical names have graced the stage at Her Maj.
-The likes of Lauren Bacall, WC Fields, Whoopi Goldberg, Spike Milligan, Rowan Atkinson, Dame Judi Dench, Ronnie Corbett, Barry Humphries and Angela Lansbury to name but a few from from what is a VERY long list of performers who have shined bright there.
+Over the years, some of the world's greatest theatrical names have graced the stage.
+The likes of Lauren Bacall, WC Fields, Whoopi Goldberg, Spike Milligan, Rowan Atkinson, Dame Judi Dench, Ronnie Corbett, Barry Humphries (aka Dame Edna Everage) and Angela Lansbury to name but a few from what is a VERY long list of performers who have shined bright here.

 Located an easy stroll from Victoria Square in the centre of Adelaide, you'll find a great show there pretty much every day of the year.

 A substantial redevelopment and expansion project for Her Majesty's Theatre was announced in June 2016.
-Planning began immediately and the project is expected to be finished by late 2019.
-This redevelopment will grow the theatre's capacity from the current 970 to around 1,500, making it an attractive venue for a broad range of shows, particularly long running musicals.
+The project (now completed) has gloriously returned the theatre to its Art Deco roots and increased its capacity from the previous 970 to around 1,500 patrons, making it an attractive venue for a broad range of shows, particularly long running musicals.